A1Liu/ted/README.md

     render as if there is no word wrapping, and cut off stuff when necessary
 - Files are managed globally, you call functions to modify the files and those functions might end up being IPC calls or whatever, to support multiple windows
+- Editor uses a command system for editor mutations.
+Like, literally, just use an enum to dispatch events.
+That way its easy to swap out an implementation with another
+- Window doesn't do anything by default.
+It only dispatches events, and when certain events come in, it runs those events